Moonglow Gardens

 Reciprocity is the act of exchanging things with others for mutual benefit.

-In gardening, this can be practiced by doing things to improve the health and diversity of the land and ecosystem
+In gardening, this can be practiced by doing things to improve the health and diversity of the land and ecosystem.
+Taking care and consideration to foster environments for natural flora and fauna to thrive.

 One teaspoon of good garden soil contains several yards of fungal hyphae, several thousand protozoa, a few dozen nematodes, and a billion invisible bacteria.
-The more life in your soil the better!
 Not only do these invisible members of the soil food web interact and communicate with your plants, they produce nutrients and food for them too.
 In turn, your happy plants put out root exudates (basically plant sweat), which attract and feed more fungi, bacteria, nematodes, and protozoa... and a healthy symbiotic relationship is formed.

 Things you can do today to start fostering a healthy soil food web